-Prerequisite: Major in computer science, minimum GPA of 2.67 in computer science courses, completion of or concurrent enrollment in CSCI 401, and consent of department chair.
+Prerequisite: Major in computer science, minimum GPA of 2.67 in computer science courses, completion of or concurrent enrollment in CSCI 401 or CSCI 401W, and consent of department chair.

 Offered: As needed.

 CSCI 476 - Advanced Topics in Computer Science (4)